ycpcs/cs335-spring2025/labs/dns_attack.md

 example.com.
 259200  IN  NS  ns.attacker32.com.
 ```

 Please add a spoofed NS record in your attack code, and launch the attack.
-Section 4 has an example showing how to include an NS record in a DNS response packet.
-Detailed guidelines are provided in the SEED book.
 Before doing the attack, please remember to clear the cache on the local DNS server first.
 If your attack is successful, when you run the dig command on the user machine for any hostname in the *example.com* domain, you will get the fake IP address provided by *ns.attacker32.com*.
 Please also check the cache on the local DNS server and see whether the spoofed NS record is in the cache or not.

 #### Task 4: Spoofing NS Records for Another Domain
 In the previous attack, we successfully poison the cache of the local DNS server, so *ns.attacker32.com* becomes the nameserver for the *example.com* domain.
 Inspired by this success, we would like to extend its impact to other domain.
 Namely, in the spoofed response triggered by a query for *www.example.com*, we would like to add additional entry in the Authority section (see the following), so *ns.attacker32.com* is also used as the nameserver for *google.com*.